tukilp21/pomdp-py/pomdp_py/problems/multi_object_search/README.md

 Objective: Find the (x, y) location of target object

-Solver: POUCT - not the original OO_POMCP
+Solver: POUCT (not the original OO-POMCP) with Histogram as belief representation

 ## POMDP Problem Structure